 Determining how powerful air purifier you need is the first thing to do.
 You just have to know the room’s area and that’s it.
 We don’t advise getting an air purifier that’s prompted for a smaller area than you have as it simply won’t be efficient enough.

 All factors to keep in mind before buying an air purifier

 - How powerful air purifier will be.
 This is basically the exact same thing as we mentioned before – get an air purifier that’s suitable for the area of your room or house.

 - CADR Rating.
-If ACH shows how many times air will pass through the filter in an hour, then CADR will show how effectively it will do it.
-CDAR rating or Clean Air Delivery Rate is used to determine the effectiveness of air purifier, meaning if an air purifier with low CADR will filter air 10 times an hour, it can match air purifier with higher CADR that filters air only once an hour.
+If ACH shows how many times the air will pass through the filter in an hour, then CADR will show how effectively it will do it.
+CDAR rating or Clean Air Delivery Rate is used to determine the effectiveness of the air purifier.
+Meaning if an air purifier with low CADR will filter air 10 times an hour, it can match the air purifier with higher CADR that filters air only once an hour.
 When looking for an air purifier, look for a CADR rating of 100 and above.

 - Presence of Pre-filter.
-Some air purifiers come with pre-filters that protect core HEPA filter from larger particles.
-These filters are very basic and can increase the longevity of HEPA filter.
+Some air purifiers come with pre-filters that protect core HEPA filters from larger particles.
+These filters are very basic and can increase the longevity of the HEPA filter.
 It’s worth checking if your chosen air purifier has one.

 - Noise.
 While many think this isn’t so important factor, actually it is.
 I have met numerous of people that are replacing their fresh bought air purifier or air humidifier with another just because they produce too much noise.
 Noise is a very important factor as air purifier most likely will be on 24/7, a lot of noise can be very annoying so make sure you check description about noise levels in decibels.